harshjha872/RandomImages/README.md

 # RandomImages
-Random Images in every 2 seconds
+Random Images in every 2 seconds (with unstable animation)